 CENTCOM at Edwards Air Force Base detects Tony in flight, mistaking him for a rogue drone.
 Col. Rhodes is asked about the status of any new developments.
 He contacts Tony, who claims that he knows nothing about what is happening.
 In the meantime, Tony is confronted by two F-22 Raptors.
 He tries to outrun the jets but they are too much for him.
 Tony calls Rhodes and reveals that he is responsible for the "unidentified craft."
 Rhodey is furious about Tony sending in unauthorized equipment, and horrified when Tony explains that the "equipment" is actually himself in his new invention.
-Iron Man is hit by one fighter jet, sending him flying into the wing of the second jet.
+Tony is hit by one fighter jet, sending him flying into the wing of the second jet.
 The pilot is forced to eject, but his parachute fails to open.
 Iron Man, still under fire, flies in and deploys the parachute in time to rescue the pilot.
 Tony convinces Rhodey to pass off what happened with the jets as a "training exercise."

 Meanwhile, Stane pays a visit to the Ten Rings' camp.
 He paid the Ten Rings members to capture and kill Tony, but they realized who Tony was and had demanded a much higher price when they made their tape.
 Using a high-powered sonic device that induces temporary paralysis, Stane immobilizes Raza and takes the remnants of the Mark I armor they have gathered.
 Stane then has his men execute everyone in the camp.